metabase/metabase/docs/configuring-metabase/caching.md

 This setting is useful for databases that take longer to query, or databases that are kept up to date on a special cadence.

-The database cache duration will override your [global TTL settings](#cache-time-to-live-ttl-multiplier).
+This setting will override your [global TTL settings](#cache-time-to-live-ttl-multiplier).

 ### Caching per question

 This setting tells Metabase how long to keep the cached results for a specific question.
+You'll only find these cache settings on questions that exceed the [minimum query duration](#minimum-query-duration).

 1. Make sure [caching is enabled](#enabling-global-caching).
 2. Go to your question.